mattslay/GoFish/readme.md

 ![Screenshot](Screenshots/GoFishScreenshot01.png?raw=true "Title")

-What’s new in version 5:
+What's new in version 5:

 * Saved Search History – You can now save the history of your searches, either automatically (for all searches) or selectively, and can restore the search parameters and results grid from these saved searches.
 You can also selectively delete your saved searches or use the GF Janitor to automatically delete old ones.

-* More powerful filter options – You can filter on secondary matches in the code “in the neighborhood” (that is, in the same statement or same procedure) of the original match; the filter form has been re-organized to provide clarity; and filters can be combined using logical operators AND or OR.
+* More powerful filter options – You can filter on secondary matches in the code "in the neighborhood" (that is, in the same statement or same procedure) of the original match; the filter form has been re-organized to provide clarity; and filters can be combined using logical operators AND or OR.

 * Handling of PRG-based classes – Special attention has been paid to matches in PRG-based classes, which now are treated as much as possible like VCX-based classes.
-Their names appear in the “Class”, “Base Class”, and “Parent Class” columns in the grid and also in the new category “Classes” in the Treeview.
+Their names appear in the "Class", "Base Class", and "Parent Class" columns in the grid and also in the new category "Classes" in the Treeview.

-* Treeview changes – There are a few new categories: “Classes”, “Menus”, and “Projects”.
-The “Classes” category, unlike all the other categories which have files as sub-nodes, has classes as sub-nodes.
+* Treeview changes – There are a few new categories: "Classes", "Menus", and "Projects".
+The "Classes" category, unlike all the other categories which have files as sub-nodes, has classes as sub-nodes.

-* Column Changes  – There are two new columns, “Parent Class VCX” and “Containing Class”; the column headings for some of the other columns have been reworded; and the contents of some of the class-related columns have been enhanced.
+* Column Changes  – There are two new columns, "Parent Class VCX" and "Containing Class"; the column headings for some of the other columns have been reworded; and the contents of some of the class-related columns have been enhanced.

 * Plug-In to control the grid display – You can set the use the plug-in to set the Dynamic* (or any other) properties of the grid.
 The sample provided changes the colors used for each row.